 Applying this to your workplace, think about an individual in your team or organisation who is not quite performing to the same level as the rest of the team.
 If you chose to manage it formally, would you be dealing with misconduct or poor performance given your understanding of what is happening and the individual concerned?

-- Ask us to deliver training for your managers in Managing Performance and Managing Discipline and Dismissals.
+- We can deliver online or face-to-face training for your managers including Managing Performance and Managing Discipline and Dismissals.

 The information contained within this article is for general guidance only and represents our understanding of employment and associated law and employee relations issues as at the date of publication.
 Jaluch Limited, or any of its directors or employees, cannot be held responsible for any action or inaction taken in reliance upon the contents.
 Specific advice should be sought on all individuals matters.